 They said they are mostly responsible for security but that they have a tool to help manage passwords and other things.

 The rep then mentioned Sucuri as a paid security tool.
-However, they were transparent about the cost and said that we didn’t really need it at the moment.
+However, they were transparent about the cost and said that we didn’t need it at the moment.

-We are grateful that the rep took time to explain the issues to us, rather than sending us to a support item.
+We are grateful that the rep took the time to explain the issues to us, rather than sending us to a support item.

-We liked the fact that they did not mention a paid upgrade until very last.
+We liked the fact that they did not mention a paid upgrade until the very last.
 The interaction was great overall, though it did take some time to connect with someone.
 This cost them one point, as it took over 10 minutes to do so.

 Our second interaction was when we inquired about setting up email on our domain.
 We were connected within 30 seconds.